You are not alone: Seeking safety from family violence during the COVID-19 pandemic

 The behaviour of your partner or family members might also have changed or escalated.
 If this behaviour makes you fear for your safety – or the safety of another person – it is likely to be a form of family violence.

 If you are experiencing family violence, we know it may be more difficult for you to reach out during COVID-19. safe steps is here for you on 1800 015 188 any time of the day or night.

 Family violence is any threatening, coercive, dominating or abusive behaviour that occurs between people in a family, domestic or intimate relationship, or former intimate relationship, that causes the person experiencing the behaviour to feel fear.
 Family violence can come in many forms such as physical and sexual violence, and often also includes controlling and coercive behaviours.

-We understand that isolation at home with a person who uses violence will make things more difficult or frightening for you and your children, including accessing support.
+We understand that being in lockdown with a person who uses violence will make things more difficult or frightening for you and your children, including accessing support.
 They may use social distancing health measures in relation to COVID-19 to increase their controlling behaviour.
 This might include:

 - Stopping you from leaving the house or visiting the doctor